CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## DNSSEC Dependency

-VeraId's security model relies fundamentally on DNSSEC, which introduces specific security considerations:
+DomainAuth's security model relies fundamentally on DNSSEC, which introduces specific security considerations:

 1. **Trust Anchors:**
-   - The VeraId protocol inherits trust from the DNSSEC root zone.
+   - The DomainAuth protocol inherits trust from the DNSSEC root zone.
    - Compromise of the root KSK would undermine the entire system.
    - Implementations MUST securely manage and update DNSSEC trust anchors.
 2. **TLD Control:**